diegohaz/rest/README.md

 This is the API controller file.
 It defines the main router middlewares which use the API model.

+#### src/api/some-endpoint/events.js

+This is the events handler for the WebSockets.
+Binds a handler to the `post(event)` method on the model.

+#### src/api/some-endpoint/socket.js

+This is the WebSockets handler.
+Receives the events emitted by `some-endpoint/events.js` file and sends it to the spark.

 #### src/api/some-endpoint/index.js

 This is the entry file of the API.
 It defines the routes using, along other middlewares (like session, validation etc.), the middlewares defined in the `some-endpoint.controller.js` file.